 We believe the human spirit thrives when working in community toward something that is bigger than our individual selves and when hearts are connected through the beauty of music.

 Michelle received a Bachelor of Music degree in both Church Music/Organ Performance and Music Education.
-She sang with the St. Olaf Choir for which she was alto section leader and accompanist.
+She sang with the St. Olaf Choir under Dr. Kenneth Jennings and was alto section leader and accompanist.
 Her quest for further musical study took her to the University of Notre Dame where she received a Master of Music degree in Sacred Music/Organ Performance.
 Later she would complete all but her thesis for the Master of Arts degree in Music Education at the University of St. Thomas.
+Michelle also has her certification in Orff Schulwerk.

-Michelle’s talents and passion for playing piano, organ, and directing have allowed her to serve many churches in the Twin Cities including the Cathedral of St. Paul, Mount Calvary Lutheran in Excelsior, Gethsemane Lutheran in Hopkins, Lake of the Isles in Minneapolis, Minnetonka United Methodist, and most recently as Assistant Organist at Hennepin Avenue United Methodist Church in Minneapolis.
-Michelle is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and is accompanist for many ACDA events/honor choirs as well as for Minnesota Music Educator’s Association (MMEA) All-State Choirs.
-Michelle will be the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in May 2020 and is currently serving as ACDC-MN Repertoire and Resource Chair for Children and Community Youth Choirs.
+Michelle’s talents and passion for playing piano, organ, and directing have allowed her to serve many churches in the Twin Cities including the Cathedral of St. Paul, Mount Calvary Lutheran in Excelsior, Gethsemane Lutheran in Hopkins, Lake of the Isles in Minneapolis, Minnetonka UMC, Hennepin Avenue UMC, Good Samaritan UMC in Edina, and St. Anthony Park UCC.
+Michelle is an active member of the American Choral Directors Association of Minnesota (ACDA-MN) and is accompanist for many ACDA events/honor choirs as well as for Minnesota Music Educators Association (MMEA) All-State Choirs.
+Michelle will be the conductor of the Minnesota ACDA 4-5-6 Girls’ State Honor Choir in May 2023 and is currently serving as ACDA-MN Repertoire and Resource Chair for Children and Community Youth Choirs.

 Michelle believes that everyone CAN sing and SHOULD sing!
 One of her favorite quotes about making music is “Music can change the world because it can change people.”- BONO